Varicose Veins Home Remedies: Causes, Symptoms And Prevention

 • Tired, aching and heavy feeling in the legs; occasional pain that may vary.

-• In advanced cases the skin above the affected veins, itches, scales and discolors to brownish gray.
+• In advanced cases the skin above affected veins, itches, and scales.
+It appears brownish grey.

 Conservative line of treatment is compression stocking, it helps to relieve swelling and aching of leg.
 Compression stocking will help the blood flow upward to the heart and thus help in decreasing the swelling and stasis of blood in lower leg.